 Flathead borers make zig-zagging paths under the bark, interrupting the flow of critical fluids in the cambium layer.
 You will not see sawdust expelled by these insects.
 Instead, the sawdust is crammed into the paths created by the larva.
 In trees, the upper branches, or crown, will thin first when a flathead borer is at work.
 Adults emerge from their woody home through a D-shaped exit hole.
 Metallic wood borers are a variation of Flathead borers and they can be recognized by, you guessed it, their metallic bodies.
-The adult Flathead beetle is a rough-looking, blackish beetles with grey splotches - thoroughly unimpressive, but very destructive.
+The adult Flathead beetle is a rough-looking, blackish beetles with gray splotches - thoroughly unimpressive, but very destructive.

 Rose stem sawflies